scrambleegg7/SelfCar/CarND-Advanced-Lane-Lines/writeup_template.md

 ### 2.6 Combination of Sobel / Magnitude / Direction of Gradient
 Then I have integrated above 4 techniques to make blend image showing lane line with the binary image as following code.
 I have picked up best parameters for respective gradient techniques.
-I obtained good result overall from mixed images, however some of images like test4 and test5 has lost contrast on upper half of image size, in a result to have incapability of drawing full length of lane lines.
+I obtained good result overall from mixed images, however some of images like test4 and test5 has lost contrast on upper half of each window, in a result to have incapability of drawing full length of lane lines.

 ```
 def applyCombinedGradient(x):